 Below is a list of the documents that are required to be submitted along with the work permit application:

-1 x Criminal Record Check (legalized/notarized + translated + certified)
+1 x Criminal Record Check (legalized/notarised + translated + certified)

 - Issued within the last 6 months